 Our firm understands this.
 We seek to work out the claim first without a lawsuit.
 This will involve less time, less expense, and less time involved with our clients.
 Thus, we are not afraid to file a litigation claim if need be.
 This is what separates us from other personal injury law firms who are advocates of filing every litigation lawsuit.

 Bad Faith Insurance Claims

 Contracts with insurance companies entitle the insured to an implied covenant of good faith and fair dealing.
 Our firm has dealt with many instances where the insurance company does not even make an offer.
 Potentially, this may be a bad faith insurance claim.

 When an insurance company acts in bad faith, this entitles the insured to extra compensation.
 This compensation is outside the scope of the contract.
 Our firm analyzes each case and ensures that the insurance company acts in good faith.
 Otherwise, we pursue bad faith claims against the insurance company.

 How much coverage should I have?

-Larger insurance policies means larger insurance premiums.
+Larger insurance policies mean larger insurance premiums.
 While a business may be reluctant to spend more on a higher insurance premium, they should be considering the potential harm and injuries that may result from their activities.
 The potential amount of recovery must cover operation costs, but at the same time be a realistic amount that the business can pay.

-Talk to An Experienced Personal Injury Attorney
+Talk To An Experienced Personal Injury Attorney

 If you have questions about a commercial or general liability insurance policy, you should talk to an attorney.
 Each insurance company offers slightly different coverage, so it’s important to understand the details of your policy.
 Furthermore, our experienced personal injury lawyers can take a look at your insurance policy and help you with any questions.
 Our goal is to protect and educate you.
 Thus, we offer Free Consultations.
 Call (772) 589-5500 or click here to schedule a Free Case Evaluation.